jcarter2010/Meringue/README.txt

 ----------------

-A Raspberry Pi Linux Windows and OS X text editor
+A Raspberry Pi text editor, also for Linux, Windows, and OS X

 ----------------